tomglvng/kobo-annotations-exporter/README.md

 ## Contributions
 This project is currently under development, feel free to contribute, report bugs or propose suggestions : any help is welcome !
+I assume that the database structure is the same for all Kobo devices.
+Maybe it is not true, but I can't check.
+If your device is different from mine (Kobo Libra H2O), feel free to send me your **KoboReader.sqlite**.
+I would adapt my code if needed.